Juand0145/low_level_programming/0x0A-argc_argv/README.md

-In this directory we will find a list of progrmas corresponding to the correct uses of arguments to main with th objective to fully understand their aplications.
+In this directory we will find a list of progrmas corresponding to the correct uses of arguments to main with the objective to fully understand their aplications.

 0-whatsmyname.c is a program that prints its name, followed by a new line.